rajupenumethsa/GitHub-PHP-Repositories-Using-Zend-Framework/README.md

 6. Enable mod_rewrite in Apache.
 7. Go to Project\docs\Readme.txt and follow the steps to add a virtualhost.
 8. Log into PhpMyAdmin using your username and password. (username"root" and password "" if wampserver is newly installed).
-9. Find the SQL file (Query.sql) in the project folder.
-Import the sql file and run the queries.
+9. Find the SQL file (query.sql) in the Project\docs folder.
+Import the sql file and run the file.
 10. Find "application.ini" file under application\configs folder and update your database settings.
 11. Restart All Services in Wampserver.
 12. Enter http://github.localhost/ in your browser window.